 Federal Aviation Administration (FAA), DOT.

-We must receive comments on this proposed AD by July 16, 2018.
+The FAA must receive comments on this AD by June 7, 2021.

 You may send comments, using the procedures found in 14 CFR 11.43 and 11.45, by any of the following methods: